KML: Using Machine Learning to Improve Storage Systems: 's Architecture

 OSs and storage systems are susceptible to performance degradation and increased latency if computational and memory resources are not carefully managed.
 Therefore, we designed \kml with efficient CPU and memory usage in mind.
 There is often a positive correlation between the computational and memory footprint of an ML model and its training and inference accuracy.
 Hence, \kml is highly configurable, letting users trade-off overheads vs.\ prediction accuracy to best suit the problem at hand.

 \paragraph{Reducing computational overheads} Matrix manipulation is a computationally intensive ML building block that relies on floating-point (FP) operations.
-However, OSs often disable the floating-point unit (FPU) in the kernel because of the overhead incurred by context-switching.
-To address this, we considered three approaches: \begin{inparaenum}[(1)] \item quantization, \item fixed-point representations, and \item enabling the floating-point unit in kernel space. \end{inparaenum} Quantization provides compact representation, allows developers to compute matrix manipulation operations, and does not require an FPU~\cite{choi2019accurate, gupta2015deep, desa2018understanding, de2018high, hao2020linnos}.
+OSs often disable the floating-point unit (FPU) in the kernel to reduce context-switching overheads.
+To address this, we considered three approaches: \begin{inparaenum}[(1)] \item quantization, \item fixed-point representations, and \item temporarily enabling the FPU unit in kernel space. \end{inparaenum} Quantization provides compact representation, allows developers to compute matrix manipulation operations, and does not require an FPU~\cite{choi2019accurate, gupta2015deep, desa2018understanding, de2018high, hao2020linnos}.
 Quantization can help reduce computational and memory overheads, but it reduces accuracy~\cite{hubara2017quantized}.
 Fixed-point representation computes FP operations using integer registers.
 Since all FP operations are emulated, integration of fixed-point representation is fairly easy and even faster in certain cases~\cite{chen2020mlloadbalancing, lin2016fixed}.
 However, fixed-point representation works within fixed ranges which can result in numerical instability~\cite{lai2017deep}.
-For these reasons, \kml enables the FP register usage in the Linux kernel using the \stt{kernel\_fpu\_begin} and \stt{kernel\_fpu\_end} functions.
-To avoid context-switch overheads, we minimize the number of code blocks that use FPs.
+Since both accuracy and stability are vital \kml design goals, we chose a third alternative: \kml temporarily enable the FPU in the Linux kernel using \stt{kernel\_fpu\_begin} and \stt{kernel\_fpu\_end}.
+To avoid context-switch overheads, we minimize the number of code blocks that use FPs and keep these blocks small.